pal-ayaya/palia-leaks/index.md

 ## Earth temple: **Vault of the Roots**

 This is also not final.
-Large parts of the temple are still missing decoration and prop clutter, and the pipe section is only roughly blueprinted and uses placeholder chest assets.
+Large parts of the temple are still missing decoration and prop clutter; the pipe section is only roughly blueprinted and uses placeholder chest assets.

 <video src="./earth-temple.mov" controls style="width: 100%"></video>
 <video src="./earth-temple-2.mov" controls style="width: 100%"></video>